SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. Select **Anomaly** under **Detection Method**. <br/> <img src={useBaseUrl('img/monitors/new-monitor-anomaly-detection-method.png')} alt="Anomaly detection method" style={{border: '1px solid black'}} width="800" />
 1. In **Query**, [provide a query](/docs/alerts/monitors/create-monitor/#provide-a-query-logs-and-metrics-only) for the logs to be monitored for anomalous behavior.
 1. In the **Critical** tab under **Trigger Type**, select the parameters for the alert trigger:
    * **Detection Window**.
 Select the duration of time to watch for anomalies (either 5 minutes, 10 minutes, 15 minutes, 30 minutes, 1 hour, 6 hours, 12 hours, or 24 hours).
+Ensure that detection window is 5-10 times longer than the timeslice used in the log query.
    * **Detector Sensitivity**.
 Tune the number of anomalous data points detected per day compared to the predicted baseline for the detection window.
-Low sensitivity will result in fewer alerts, and high sensitivity will result in more alerts.
+Low sensitivity will result in more alerts, and high sensitivity will result in fewer alerts.
+Use low sensitivity if you do not want to miss out on most anomalies.
    * **Minimum Anomaly Count**.
 Enter the minimum number of anomalies to detect during the detection window before triggering an alert.
-For example, if the Detection Window is set to 5 minutes, and the Minimum Anomaly Count is set to 1, then an alert is triggered if 1 anomaly appears within a 5-minute time period.
+This setting helps you add context to anomaly detection.
+For example, if you know a particular signal is noisy, you may want to wait for a number of anomalous data points in the detection window before triggering an alert.
+If the Detection Window is set to 5 minutes, and the Minimum Anomaly Count is set to 1, then an alert is triggered if 1 anomaly appears within a 5-minute time period.
 1. Perform [Step 2: Advanced Settings](/docs/alerts/monitors/create-monitor/#step-2-advanced-settings-optional) and [Step 3: Notifications](/docs/alerts/monitors/create-monitor/#step-3-notifications-optional) in the **New Monitor** window.
 1. In [Step 4: Monitor Details](/docs/alerts/monitors/create-monitor/#step-4-monitor-details), click **Select automated playbooks**.
 1. Click in the field provided to select one or more playbooks that run when the monitor triggers an alert.  <br/><img src={useBaseUrl('img/monitors/monitor-playbooks-ui.png')} alt="Add a playbook to a monitor" style={{border: '1px solid black'}} width="800" />